Efend1/Efend1/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Efendi</h1>
-<h3 align="center">Someone who is interested in web programming but is still new to it</h3>
+<h3 align="center">Someone who is interested in programming but is still new to it</h3>

 - 🌱 I’m currently learning **javascript, php** <!--React, Vue, Laravel** -->